audrey-shih/audrey-shih.github.io/content/talks/AICHE24/index.md

   country: United States

 summary: 'American Institute of Chemical Engineers Annual Meeting 2024, San Diego, CA'
-abstract: 'Flow predictions of abscess fluid flow during drainage'
+abstract: 'Viscoelastic measurements of abscess fluids using a magnetic stress rheometer'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.